MicrosoftDocs/power-automate-docs/articles/teams/introduction-teams-templates.md

 ---
-title: Use templates in Teams | Microsoft Docs
+title: Use flows in teams created from templates | Microsoft Docs
-description: Learn how to use templates in Teams.
+description: Use Power Automate flows in teams created from templates.
 author: msftman
 manager: kvivek
 ms.service: power-automate